AaronCRobinson/Firestarter/README.md

 - `Greek fire` buildable floor material.
 Requires 1 chem fuel.
 When lit burns extremely hot and is not extinguished by rain.
 - `Firestarter` ability.
 Pawns can start fires when drafted.
 - Configuration settings for `Firestarter` ability, limiting it to Pyromaniacs or even disabling it.
 - Changes to fire logic to make these mechanics work better.
+- Arrows shot beside campfires or torches will become flaming and start fires where they land.

 # Requirements